Selena Gomez Addicted To Instagram: Singer Grateful For Rehab Stint

-Selena Gomez is the cover for Vogue’s April 2017 issue.
-She opened up about her depression and anxiety attacks that took place during her Revival World tour.
-The symptoms of her autoimmune disorder lupus were so bad that she had to cancel the tour and take time off to maintain her “health and happiness.”
+Selena Gomez is on the cover for Vogue’s April, 2017, issue.
+In the issue, she opened up about her depression and anxiety attacks that took place during her Revival World tour.
+The symptoms of her autoimmune disorder, lupus, were so bad that she had to cancel the tour and take time off to maintain her “health and happiness.”

 Gomez secretly entered a 90-day stay at Brookhaven Retreat in Seymour, Tennessee.
 There, she learned how to deal with her mental health issues in a quiet and woodsy area with a group of young women who didn’t care that she was the Selena Gomez.
 She even left her phone at home and lost all contact with people in her Hollywood circle.